centreon/centreon-archived/doc/en/administration_guide/poller/add_manually_a_poller.rst

     If your poller is attached to a Remote Server, please choose this one in the **Attach to Remote Server** list.

 .. note::
-    If If your poller is attached to a Remote Server, but you prefer to send externals commands and configuration directly from the Central server to this poller, please disable the **Use the Remote Server as a proxy for SSH** option.
+    If your poller is attached to a Remote Server, but you prefer to send externals commands and configuration directly from the Central server to this poller, please disable the **Use the Remote Server as a proxy for SSH** option.